Tissue shape from cell-scale active tensions: Discussion

+Key to the link between macroscopic stress and isogonal potential is a mechanical Legendre duality (Sec.~\ref{sec:isogonal_stress}) that connects tension networks to (frictionless) granular materials~\cite{Behringer.Chakraborty2019}.
+Physically, the duality interchanges the roles of edge tensions and lengths.
+For instance, the isogonal mode of an ATN corresponds to the so-called ``wheel moves'' between the different stress states of a granular material.
+We hypothesize that the geometric formalisms for ATNs presented here could be used to study the macroscopic behavior of granular materials.
+We note that the form of ``emergent elasticity'' exhibited by ATNs is distinct from the notion introduced for granular materials in Ref.~\cite{Nampoothiri.etal2022} (see App.~\ref{app:elasticity_granular}).

+The geometric criterion for T1 transitions we derive for ATNs also applies to granular materials, where T1s correspond to the loss of contact between two grains as the pushing force they exert on one another vanishes.
+Thus, the ``T1 threshold'' in granular media bounds the admissible stress states compatible with a given contact network.
+Conversely, in tension networks, T1 transitions are triggered above a critical ``yield strain'', beyond which cell interfaces reach length zero.
+Such a yield strain, as opposed to a yield stress, is unusual.
+It is a consequence of the geometric structure of ATNs, which is independent of the overall tension scale that sets the effective stiffness.

-\subsection{Cell adjacency, local tension configuration, and topological remodeling}
+\subsubsection{Cell adjacency, local tension configuration, and topological remodeling}

-The mechanical state of an ATN is controlled by its tension triangulation $\uptau_{ij}$.
-This triangulation encodes two distinct pieces of information: first, the (piecewise-linear) surface it defines, and second, the adjacency graph of the cell network.
-Different triangulations can realize the same surface (as in, for example, different triangulations of the plane).
+Overall, the tension triangulation encodes two distinct pieces of information: first, the surface it defines, and second, the topology of the cell network's adjacency graph.
+Different triangulations can realize the same surface (e.g., different triangulations of the plane), ultimately leading to the distinction between macroscopic stress and microscopic tension configuration.
+In the continuum theory, the tension surface is encoded by the Riemannian tension metric $\bm{g}$, while the adjacency graph corresponds to the ``adjacency metric'' $\bm{a}$.

-Our results show that the macroscopic mechanics is determined by the tension surface alone, independently of how it is triangulated.
-The macroscopic stress tensor is determined by the isogonal potential $\theta(\tvecIt)$.
-Different triangulations only change the ``interpolation nodes'' $\tvec_i$ at which $\uptheta_i=\theta(\tvec_i)$ is evaluated.
-Coarse-graining, hence, leads to a significant simplification; the cell-level triangulation appears as a finite-element-like discretization of the continuum theory.
-In the latter, the tension surface is encoded by the Riemannian tension metric $\bm{g}$.

-The adjacency graph instead corresponds to the ``adjacency metric'' $\bm{a}$ of the continuum theory.
-This graph is conveniently parametrized by its ``Thurston coordinates'' $\bm{\upzeta}_i$, the centers of the corresponding circle packing.
-The Thurston coordinates translate topology into geometry and may be a useful tool to analyze the adjacency patterns and dynamics of tissues in experimental data~\cite{Merkel.etal2017}.
-For such data analysis, circle packs to the unit disks may be convenient, which automatically register different datasets into a common reference frame.
+To parametrize the discrete adjacency information, we introduced ``Thurston coordinates'', again using discrete conformal maps.
+The ``Thurston coordinates'' translate topology into geometry and provide a privileged parametrization that reveals the local tension configuration (tension triangle shape) central to the description of active T1 transitions.
+They may also be a useful tool to analyze the adjacency patterns and dynamics of tissues in experimental data~\cite{Merkel.etal2017}.
+For such data analysis, circle packs to the unit disks may be convenient, since they automatically register different datasets into a common reference frame.